 Our goal is to delegate our medical team all over Haiti.

-OIGM NEEDS AN AMOUNT OF $10 US PER INDIVIDUAL.
+1. REACH ALL OF THE 10 STATES/DEPARTMENTS OF HAITI, ESPECIALLY TO THE POOREST HAITIAN VILLAGES IN A PERIOD OF 10 MONTHS BY SEEING AT LEAST 1000 PEOPLE OR PATIENTS PER STATE OR PER DEPARMENT.
+2. BASED ON EVALUATION, OIGM NEEDS AN AMOUNT OF $10 US PER INDIVIDUAL.
 THIS AMOUNT WILL INCLUDE MEDICAL FEES AND MEDICATIONS.
-THAT'S WHY OIGM IS TRYING TO RAISE $120,000.
+OIGM GOAL IS TO RAISE $120,000.

-2. AFTER EVALUATION BY OUR MEDICAL TEAM TO CHALLENGE THIS CRITICAL HEALTH CARE SITUATION IN HAITI.
-OIGM WILL CONDUCT A FOLLOW UP PLAN TO BUILD MEDICAL CENTERS ACCROSS THE NATION AND CONTINUE TO HELP IMPROVING THE LIFE OF HAITIAN PEOPLE.
+$10,000 PER STATE (10 STATES) AND $20,000 FOR FOOD AND TRANSPORTATION.
+3. AFTER EVALUATIONS BY OUR MEDICAL TEAM TO CHALLENGE THIS CRITICAL HEALTH CARE SITUATION IN HAITI, OIGM WILL CONDUCT A FOLLOW-UP PLAN TO BUILD MEDICAL CENTERS ACCROSS THE NATION AND CONTINUE TO HELP IMPROVE THE LIVES OF THE HAITIAN PEOPLE.